starburst997/advent-of-code/README.md

 I've tried to use an optimized yet simple approach while still focusing on readability.

-`TODO: Add non-visual-studio way to build
+`TODO: Add non-visual-studio way to build for other platforms`